TheForwardDev/doc/en/model-resource/fields.md

 Fields usually refer to database table fields.
 Within the `CRUD`, they will be displayed on the main page of the section (resource) with the list and on the page for creating and editing records.
-In the `MoonShine` admin panel, there are many types of fields that cover all possible requirements!
+In **MoonShine**, there are many types of fields that cover all possible requirements!
 They also encompass all possible relationships in `Laravel` and are conveniently named after the relationship methods `BelongsTo`, `BelongsToMany`, `HasOne`, `HasMany`, `HasOneThrough`, `HasManyThrough`, `MorphOne`, `MorphMany`.

 Adding fields to `ModelResource` is very simple!